A future design vision

 Desk research output

-By combining workshop insights with desk research and mapping them onto existing user journeys, we uncovered not just gaps but opportunities to reimagine the experience.
-This process moved us beyond incremental fixes toward more innovative improvements.
+By combining workshop insights with desk research and mapping them onto existing user journeys, we found not just gaps but the bigger structural changes worth making.

 Opportunity mapping